Szandor72/linter-lightning/README.md

 ## Installation
 ### `Toolbelt` installation
 Before installing this plugin, you must ensure that `Heroku CLI toolbelt` is installed on your system.
-For detailed instructions see [Heroku.com](https://devcenter.heroku.com/articles/heroku-cli), the simplified steps are:
+For detailed instructions see [Heroku.com](https://devcenter.heroku.com/articles/heroku-cli)

+##Features
+- show errors only
+- use additional custom `.eslintrc` (not functional yet)

 ### Plugin installation

 After verifying that `Lightning Linter` works from your terminal, proceed to install the linter-lightning plugin.
     - copy to atom/packages
     - open terminal
-    - run adm install
+    - run `adm install`

 ### Kudos to
 - the makers of [linter-phpmd](https://github.com/AtomLinter/linter-phpmd) from which I created this linter